KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 I will also perform Exploratory Data Analysis on the dataset to answer a few questions derived along the way.</b>

- >note: The App Review Sentiment Analysis and EDA steps will be shown in detail within the Jupyter Notebook.
+ >note: The App Review Sentiment Analysis and EDA steps will be shown in detail within the Waze Review Sentiment Analysis.ipynb Notebook.

 # Python Libraries Used